Thierry Chaput: Academic and professional career

 Engineering consultant in ergonomics for the electrical household appliances company CALOR, Lyon (1979–1985).

 Lecturer at ESIEE (Ecole Supérieure d'Ingenieurs en Electronique et Electrotechnique, 1979–1982) and Université Paris VIII (1985–1986).

+Programme coordinator at the Cité des Sciences et de l'Industrie, La Villette, Paris (1985–1986), a post on which he was followed by his former colleague from the C.C.I., Marc Girard.
+Chaput went on to become the general secretary of ACM SIGGRAPH FRANCE (a newly founded French branch of SIGGRAPH, since 1987), scientific and artistic director of the PIXIM 88 exhibition and festival.